IgorALucena/PaymentAndOrderManagerWebService/README.md

 # Shopping web services with Spring Boot and JPA / Hibernate

 The project in question was developed with the help of Professor Nélio Alves' Object-Oriented Java course.
-The project aimed to create web services aimed at operations commonly associated with shopping mall transactions.
+The project aimed to create a web service aimed at managing orders, customers and payments for establishments.
 ## Overview

 #### Activities: